saltedge/saltedge-ios/README.md

 ## Models

 There are some provided models for serializing the objects received in the API responses.
 These represent the providers, logins, accounts, transactions, provider fields and their options.
 Whenever you request a resource that returns one of these types, they will always get serialized into Objective-C classes.
-(For instance, the `fetchFullLoginsListWithSuccess:failure:` method has a `NSSet` containing `SELogin` instances in it's success callback.)
+(For instance, the `fetchFullTransactionsListForAccountId:loginSecret:success:failure` method has a `NSSet` containing `SETransaction` instances in it's success callback.)

 Models contained within the components: